Skin & Your Wellbeing

 Appearance: Skin conditions often have an impact on the way we look, and the way in which others perceive us.
 This can increase appearance-related distress, social isolation, and depression, amongst other things.

-Sleep: Some skin conditions, such as eczema, can make it difficult to sleep.
-Anyone who has had long-term sleep disruption will know the impact that this can have on mental health.
+Sleep: Itch is a common symptoms of many skin conditions, and can make it difficult to sleep.
+Anyone who has had long-term sleep disruption will know the impact that this can have on mental health, and contribute to issues with concentration, feeling tired and irritable.

 Pain, discomfort, and itch: Many conditions can cause pain, discomfort, and chronic itchiness.
 Managing this can have a serious impact on your mental health.